KoosSA/SeDeM-EDS-Data-Processor/README.md

     - Powder flow
     - Loss on drying
     - Hydroscopicity
-    - % Particles smaller than 45 micro meters
+    - Percentage of particles smaller than 45 µm
     - Homogeneity
   - The SeDeM indices:
     - Dimension,